-Mr. Mailender is the Chairman of Mailender, Inc., a regional distribution company of paper, packaging and cleaning supplies located in Cincinnati, OH.
+Mr. Mailender is the retired CEO of Mailender, Inc., a regional distribution company of paper, packaging and cleaning supplies located in Cincinnati, OH.
 Formerly he was employed by Procter & Gamble in Brand Management.
 He served in the Air Force Reserves from 1969-75.
 Mr. Mailender has an extensive record of community service including with the C-Stars program at the University of Cincinnati (The Center for Sustainment of Trauma and Readiness Skills).
 Among other activities, he served at Xavier University both as the Chair of the Business School Executive Advisory Board and the Co-Founder of the Interfaith Community Engagement program.
 Additionally, he was previously an Instructor of Marketing at Northern Kentucky University.
 He received both his B.S. of Business and MBA degrees from The Ohio State University.

 LIEUTENANT GENERAL JEFFREY A. ROCKWELL